What Are The Differences Between Burglary, Robbery, Petty Theft And Grand Theft?

 The three strikes law consists of a list of crimes that are considered strikes.
 Some are violent crimes and some are serious crimes.
 Robbery is considered a violent crime and it’s considered a strike.
 Other theft-related offenses are typically not on the strike list.
 However, if you’ve got one or two strikes and you pick up a new felony, it could be charged as a second or third strike, even though the new felony itself is not a strike.
 Felonies can trigger the three strikes law, even though those particular felonies might not be strikes themselves.
 When it comes to the strike law, the punishments are significant.
 There are doubled and tripled sentences and you are looking at prison if you’ve got a prior strike.

-What Is Considered As Receiving Stolen Property In Los Angeles County?
+What Is Considered As Receiving Stolen Property?

 Receiving stolen property is when the police catch you in possession of someone else’s property.
 The question then becomes did you know, or should you have reasonably known, that the property was stolen?
 The answer is based on circumstantial evidence.
 For example, if you are driving someone’s car without paperwork and there is a screwdriver inside it, and the police pull you over, they’ve got a pretty good argument that you knew that the property was stolen.
 Sometimes it’s a close call and it is going to take a great attorney to fight, if you are going to claim that you didn’t know the property was stolen or try and mitigate it down to something less.